 Welcome to the Spinal Synergy Course

 We hope you will gain immense benefit from your studies and practice.
-Please see my Introduction Video below.
+Enjoy the course!

 To make the most out of this course, it’s best to follow a few simple guidelines.

 - Move actively into postures (At least initially, use your own muscles to come into postures, not external forces such as gravity, one limb pulling another, or momentum)

 - Lengthen your body (Especially keep length in the fingers, neck, and lower back)